madnerdTRASH/rasputty/README.md

 ## Localization issue (Script stop without doing anything)

-The scripts was test on Windows 7/8 in french/english , if nothing happens it is probably a localization problem.
+The scripts was test in french/english , if nothing happens it is probably a localization problem.

 Please post, your ipconfig result in the issue so I can modify my script accordingly if it doesn't work.